Skip to main content

 The court will then schedule a hearing where both parties can present their arguments.
 During this hearing, the respondent has the opportunity to contest the necessity or proportionality of the attachment order.

 If successful, the court may modify the terms of the attachment, reduce its scope, or discharge it entirely.
-This process guarantees that respondents have a mechanism to address potentially unjust or overly burdensome attachment orders, even after they have been initially granted.
+This process ensures that respondents have a mechanism to address potentially unjust or overly burdensome attachment orders, even after they have been initially granted.

 In Dutch legal proceedings, a distinct type of attachment order exists for the purpose of liberating and delivering goods.
 This order is governed by Article 700ff, DCCP, in conjunction with Articles 730 to 737, DCCP.